A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 1. Get to Wiki

-As Wiki is the main source Google parses data from, make sure to get on there.
+As Wiki is the main source, Google parses data from, make sure to get on there.
 Start with Wikidata — a free and open knowledge base that can be read and edited by both humans and machines.
 Here's the guide to help you get there.
-Then create a Wikipedia page for your brand, you can try to do this on youк own following the Wikipedia guidelines or hire an experienced Wikipedia writer.
+Then create a Wikipedia page for your brand.
+You can try to do this on your own, following the Wikipedia guidelines, or hire an experienced Wikipedia writer.

 2. Verify your social media accounts

-As you can see, social media accounts are also included to knowledge graph.
+As you can see, social media accounts are also included in the knowledge graph.
 To help Google identify your accounts correctly, have them verified.
-The verification badge on a page means that social network confirmed that this is the authentic page.
-Each social media has its own guidelines and request form, here they are: Twitter, Facebook, Instagram.
+The verification badge on a page means that the social network confirmed this authentic page.
+Each social media has its guidelines and request form, and here they are Twitter, Facebook, and Instagram.

-Data markup is code that you put on your website to help the search engines return more informative results for users.
-The info you put there is visible for search engines only, not people.
+Data markup is code you put on your website to help the search engines return more informative results for the user's search.
+The info you put there is visible to search engines only, not people.
 Follow this Google guide to enable your business and marketing details for search results.

 This knowledge graph usually includes the following blocks: